qvotaxon/i18nWeave-vscode/README.md

 ### Somewhere in the nearer future

-- Support More Automatic Configurations For Other Frameworks.
+- Support more automatic configurations for other frameworks.
 Such as React and Angular.

 ### Somewhere in the farther future